Macron puts trade and Ukraine as top priorities as China's Xi opens European visit in France

+French gifts to the Chinese president on Monday included luxury bottles of Cognac.

+France hopes to be able to continue to export its products, including brandy and cosmetics, on the Chinese market.

-In Paris, Xi first joined a meeting with Macron and European Commission President Ursula von der Leyen meant to address broader European Union concerns.
-The discussions will be closely watched from Washington, a month before President Joe Biden is expected to pay his own state visit to France.
+Earlier, European Commission President Ursula von der Leyen joined both leaders for a meeting meant to address broader European Union concerns.

-In his introductory remarks, Macron said the meeting would address trade issues and how to ensure “fair competition,” then the wars in Ukraine and the Middle East.
-France seeks to convince China to use its influence to move Russia toward ending the war in Ukraine.

-“We are at a turning point in our history” as the Europe-China relationship faces challenges, Macron said, adding that “the future of our continent will very clearly also depend on our ability to develop balanced relations with China.”

-Xi's European trip, the first in five years, seeks to rebuild relations at a time of global tensions.
-After France on Monday and Tuesday, he will head to Serbia and Hungary.

-Macron, a strong advocate of Europe's economic sovereignty, raised French concerns about a Chinese anti-dumping investigation into cognac and other European brandy, and tensions over French cosmetics and other sectors.
-He recently denounced trade practices of China and the United States as shoring up protections and subsidies.

 The EU launched an investigation last year into Chinese subsidies and could impose tariffs on electric vehicles exported from China.
-The 27-member bloc last month opened another probe into Chinese wind turbine makers.
+The 27-member bloc last month opened another inquiry into Chinese wind turbine makers.

 “For trade to be fair, access to both markets needs to be reciprocal,” von der Leyen said after the meeting.
 “Our market is and remains open to fair competition and to investments, but it is not good for Europe if it harms our security and makes us vulnerable.”